mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 CAN Frame
 `````````
 `CAN data frames <https://elearning.vector.com/mod/page/view.php?id=345>`_ are the only type of CAN frames that are used
 during normal UDS communication.
-CAN data frames are made up of many different fields, but the key (that are influenced
+CAN data frames are made up of many different fields, but the key in our case (these
-by UDS protocol) are listed below:
+influenced by UDS protocol) are listed below:

 - CAN Identifier (CAN ID)